Mini

 | Noisiness | Noise-like vs tonal |

-| Complexity | Bandwidth of the sound |
+| Complexity | Bandwidth and spectral variation of the sound |

 | Attack | Onset sharpness - how quickly the sound starts |